StarkZarn/www-ATA/content/english/about/instructors.md

 draft: false
 ---

+# Our Flight Instructors

-Jess Everson - CFII
+{{< accordion title="Jess Everson - CFII" >}}
+{{< notice "tip" >}}
-Work: 541-895-5984
+- Work: 541-895-5984
-Cell: 541-513-1511
+- Cell: 541-513-1511
-Email: JessHEverson@gmail.com
+- Email: JessHEverson@gmail.com
+{{< /notice >}}
+{{< notice "tip" >}}

-I took my first airplane ride in a sea plane when I was 8 years old, and from that moment on I was hooked.
+- I took my first airplane ride in a sea plane when I was 8 years old, and from that moment on I was hooked.
 I earned my private pilot license in 1981, and continued my pilot education by adding instrument ratings and a commercial license.
 In 1989 I received my flight instructor license and have been enjoying my time in the air ever since.

-Many instructors view teaching as a way to quickly log hours and move on to another type of flying.
+- Many instructors view teaching as a way to quickly log hours and move on to another type of flying.
 As an instructor, I already have the job I want.
 Simply put, I love to teach.
 For this reason, I believe my students benefit from my thousands of hours spent teaching flying as a career.

-I have taught students as young as 11 and others as old as 80.
+- I have taught students as young as 11 and others as old as 80.
 Everyone has a unique learning style, and it is rewarding to me to match my instructional approach to that style.
 Whether you are learning to fly for a pleasure, business, or as a career, I will match our program to your goals.
-My credentials are:
+{{< /notice >}}

+{{< notice "tip" >}}
+**Credentials:**
-    Certified Flight Instructor (CFI)
+- Certified Flight Instructor (CFI)
-    Certified Flight Instructor – Instrument (CFII)
+- Certified Flight Instructor – Instrument (CFII)
-    Private Pilot Certificate
+- Private Pilot Certificate
-    Commercial Pilot Certificate
+- Commercial Pilot Certificate
-    Instrument Rating
+- Instrument Rating
-    High Performance Endorsement
+- High Performance Endorsement
-    Tailwheel Endorsement
+- Tailwheel Endorsement
-    D License Expert Skydiver, with 2,000+ Jumps
+- D License Expert Skydiver, with 2,000+ Jumps
+{{< /notice >}}
+{{< /accordion >}}